voucherifyio/voucherify-twilio/README.md

 `src\server.js`

-If you already have Voucherify account, you can switch from our test one:
+If you already have Voucherify account, you can switch to it from our test one:

 ```javascript
 var voucherify = voucherifyClient({